 How to make slow cooker pumpkin soup recipe from scratch?

-- Puree- The soup until smooth.
+- Puree- Until smooth.

 What sides to serve with best easy creamy pumpkin soup?

 Although this soup can stand alone as a light dinner, it is also great when paired with breads, salads, or meat for a more filling, well-rounded meal.
 Here are some ideas:

 - Slow Cooker Roast Beef

 - Slow Cooker Ham

 - Slow Cooker Turkey Breast